iamnone6512/iamnone6512.github.io/week14jul21/anchor_repayments.md

 ##### Borrow & Repay Amounts

-Calculating borrow and repay amounts is straigforward as we look for the following messges
+Calculating borrow and repay amounts is straightforward as we look for the following messages

 > msg_value : execute_msg = 'borrow_stable' || msg_value : execute_msg = 'repay_stable'